jowo-io/next-auth-nostr-provider/README.md

      * @param {number} poll
      *
      * Override the poll interval to increase or decrease the speed at which
-     * polling occurs on the QR Login page.
+     * API polling occurs on the QR Login page.
 If decreased, the login page will
      * feel more responsive.
 If increased, the user may be waiting a bit longer
      * before being redirected after a successful login.
      *